Bethany History

 -

-September 30 – After five years of use the first Bethany Baptist Church building is sold along with the small plot of land surrounding it to a doctor and became a medical clinic for a while.
-It will be leased back from the purchaser for the next nine months until the new church building is built.
-(The original “ranch style bungalow” can still be seen today, it is now being used as a Thai Restaurant.)
+September 30 – The first Bethany building at 1374 Baseline Road is sold to a doctor and became a medical clinic.
+(The original “ranch style bungalow” can still be seen today, now used as a Thai Restaurant.)

 -